Realising VCD for untwisted automorphism groups of RAAGs: Abstract

 \section{Abstract}

 The virtual cohomological dimension of~$\operatorname{Out}(F_n)$ is given precisely by the dimension of the spine of Culler--Vogtmann Outer space.
-However, the dimension of the spine of untwisted Outer space for a general right-angled Artin group~$A_\Gamma$ does not necessarily match the virtual cohomological dimension of the untwisted subgroup~$U(A_\Gamma) \leq \operatorname{Out}(A_\Gamma)$.
+However, the dimension of the spine of untwisted Outer space for a general right-angled Artin group~$A_\Gamma$ does not necessarily match the virtual cohomological dimension~$\textsc{vcd}(U(A_{\Gamma}))$ of the untwisted subgroup~$U(A_\Gamma) \leq \operatorname{Out}(A_\Gamma)$.
 Under certain graph-theoretic conditions, we perform an equivariant deformation retraction of this spine to produce a new contractible cube complex upon which~$U(A_\Gamma)$ acts properly and cocompactly.
 Furthermore, we give conditions for when the dimension of this complex realises the virtual cohomological dimension of~$U(A_\Gamma)$.
+We finish with two applications of our construction; in particular we show that the difference between the dimension of the untwisted spine and~$\textsc{vcd}(U(A_{\Gamma}))$ can be arbitrarily large.